 In Romania and Moldova, the price to purchase a black market kidney is $2,700.
 In Turkey, the price of the kidney goes up to $10,000.

-See more kidney and organ prices on the black market.
+See more organ trafficking prices on the black market.

 Source: Peter Hummel, “Kidneys on special offer,” Deutsche Welle, July 31, 2012.